J A C K I E K O P C S A K

 Photo by Cathryn Farnsworth

-Jackie is an active choreographer and co-director of the interdisciplinary dance company ArtistsPlus Productions.
-Seeking to fuse dance, live music and the visual arts, the company frequently collaborates with orchestras and art museums.
+Jackie is also a co-founder of the interdisciplinary dance company ArtistsPlus Productions.
+Seeking to fuse dance, live music and the visual arts, ArtistsPlus frequently collaborates with orchestras and art museums.
 Past commissions have included works for the American Youth Symphony, Angeles Chorale, Bel Canto Chorale, LA Art Show, LACMA, MUSE/IQUE Symphony Orchestra and the Norton Simon Museum.
 ArtistsPlus embarked on its first international tour to Croatia and Bosnia-Herzegovina as part of Music & More SummerFest in 2019.
-Jackie has also choreographed for the Colburn School of Performing Arts, Evergreen City Ballet, Inland Pacific Ballet, Pasadena Civic Ballet, Pacific Symphony, San Marino Unified School District, the Washington Academy of Performing Arts and the University of California, Irvine.

-Jackie received her dance training in Seattle at Pacific Northwest Ballet, where she performed in many great works by choreographers George Balanchine and Kent Stowell.
-She has also been a guest principal dancer for Ballet Bellevue and Wade Walthall’s Evergreen City Ballet.
-Her theatrical experience includes performing in several musicals as well as working behind-the-scenes as the Special Event Coordinator, Company Manager and Assistant to the Producing Director at Pasadena Playhouse, State Theatre of California
+Jackie graduated with an M.F.A. in Dance from the University of California, Irvine and a B.A. in History from the University of Washington, Seattle.
+She received her dance training in Seattle at Pacific Northwest Ballet School, where she enjoyed performing with the company in works by choreographers George Balanchine and Kent Stowell.
+Jackie has also danced significant roles in the classical ballet repertoire as a guest principal dancer for Ballet Bellevue and Wade Walthall’s Evergreen City Ballet.
+Her theatrical experience includes choreographing and performing in musical theatre productions throughout Southern California as well as working behind-the-scenes at the Pasadena Playhouse, State Theatre of California.